zeroc-ice/ice-builder-visualstudio/README.md

 ### Build Instructions

-To build the Ice Builder for Visual Studio, open the `IceBuilder.sln` solution file with Visual Studio.
+To build the Ice Builder for Visual Studio, open the `IceBuilder.sln` solution file in Visual Studio.

 After building the Ice Builder extension, the VSIX package will be placed in the build output directory `IceBuilder\bin\Debug\IceBuilder.vsix` for debug builds, and `IceBuilder\bin\Release\IceBuilder.vsix`